Therapy for Anxiety in Menlo Park

 Insight has been the wrong tool, which is the part of this that's hardest to accept.
 The hypervigilance isn't generated by your intellect, so arguing with it from your intellect was never going to work.
 It's coming from parts of you that took on the job of keeping you safe a long time ago, parts that learned approval had to be earned constantly and the safest version of you was always the most competent version.
 Those parts respond to being understood, not analyzed, and until someone works with them directly they keep doing what they've always done.

-Ryan Thurwachter, Menlo Park Therapist Specializing in Anxiety and Imposter Syndrome
+Ryan Thurwachter, a Menlo Park Therapist for Anxiety

 I'm Ryan Thurwachter, LCSW, a therapist in Menlo Park, near the Palo Alto border.
 I specialize in working with professionals whose anxiety and imposter syndrome run deeper than surface-level stress, usually entwined with the perfectionism that's been driving everything else.
-Most conventional approaches try to manage the symptoms by reframing the thought or challenging the belief or running it through a worksheet.
+For some people that shows up as generalized anxiety that never fully switches off; for others it's tied to specific situations at work or at home.
+Most conventional approaches manage symptoms by reframing the thought or challenging the belief or running it through a worksheet.
 That can take the edge off, but for the kind of high-functioning anxiety you're carrying, it tends to stay at the surface.
-The part of you that's driving the hypervigilance isn't going to stand down because you told it to think differently.
-What I've found is that these parts need to be heard on their own terms before they're willing to let up.
+The part of you driving the hypervigilance isn't going to stand down because you told it to think differently.
+These parts need to be heard on their own terms before they're willing to let up.

 Another client described being terrified of opening up to anyone, to the point where his throat would physically tighten when he tried to be vulnerable.
 Over the course of our work, he became comfortable having uncomfortable conversations.
 He told me he could feel difficult emotions without acting impulsively on them, that he could observe the discomfort and not let the fear underneath it dictate what he did next.
 He said therapy gave him a sense of control and understanding he'd never had, that he finally made sense to himself.
 The way he put it was that he used to wake up bracing against himself, and most days now that doesn't happen.